2sic/2sxc-docs/2sxc Docs Generator/how-to/dynamic-code/errors/linq-cannot-use-lambda.md

 # Error Cannot use a lambda expression

-This document has been moved to @HowTo.DynamicCode.Errors.LinqLambda
+This document has been moved to @NetCode.Errors.LinqLambda